hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 <!-- large scale -->
-Large scale incinerators are able to achieve low volume of by-products, a high rate of efficiency, and financial profitability due to economies of scale.
+Large scale incinerators are able to achieve low volumes of by-products, a high rate of efficiency, and financial profitability due to economies of scale.
 [The efficiency of generating electricity generally increases with the scale of the plant, while CAPEX and OPEX per annual waste capacity decrease.][22]
 Air pollution control systems are the most expensive part of the incinerator; and all stages of flue gas treatment are essential, even for the smallest incinerator.
-To ensure continuous operation, backup systems are required, which further add to the cost.
-Often air pollution control systems [account for half of the CAPEX of building an incinerator with energy recovery][11], this proportion is even higher for small plants.
+To ensure continuous operation, backup systems are required, which further add to the cost. air pollution control systems often [account for half of the CAPEX of building an incinerator with energy recovery][11], and this proportion is even higher for small plants.
 In Japan, a relatively rich country, [incinerators with capacities as low as 95 tonnes per day][22] (30,000 - 35,000 tonnes per year) are performing well.
+! wealthy country, financially sustainable
 [Due to the high CAPEX, contracts for incineration plants are typically 25-30 years][11] to allow the developer and their financial backers to recoup the investment made.